 As with the other kits, you’ll swab your dog’s cheek to get DNA, mail the sample in, and then get details on your pup’s ancestry.
 You’ll get details on your dog’s breed composition, as well as information on your dog’s dominant breeds and the associated personality traits and health issues.

-If your dog’s breed is truly mysterious—or if you suspect there are many or rare breeds involved—the Wisdom Panel Dog DNA Test Kit is likely your best option.
-It tests for 350 breeds, types, and varieties.
+If your dog’s breed is truly mysterious—or if you suspect there are many or rare breeds in the mix—the Wisdom Panel Premium Dog DNA Test is impressively thorough, testing for more than 350 breeds.

-And the testing process is fairly simple: Each test comes with two DNA test swabs.
+The testing process is fairly simple: Each test comes with two DNA test swabs.
 You’ll use them to take a sample from the inside of your dog’s mouth.
-(Reviewers note this process may be a bit more complicated than it seems—just make sure your dog does not lick, chew, or eat anything for a couple of hours before getting the sample.)
+This process may be a bit more complicated than it seems—because you need make sure your dog does not lick, chew, or eat anything for a couple of hours before getting the sample.
 Then, using pre-paid postage (also included) you’ll mail the sample off.
 At a lab, this DNA sample will be tested for hundreds of markers that help identify your dog’s breed ancestry all the way to the dog’s great-grandparents.
 Within three weeks, you’ll receive an email with your dog’s results.

-Most reviewers were thrilled with the results, and the ability to give in to your curiosity and learn more about your dog’s background.
+Our tester found the results of this test to be accurate and the user interface easy to use.
 As well as the details on the dog’s genetic background, you’ll also receive weight range predictions for your dog and some details on your dog’s mix of breeds.
-Most reviewers felt that the results were accurate—they also recommended calling with questions or confusion and praised the company’s responsiveness.

-The best overall dog DNA test is the Embark Breed & Health Kit (view at Chewy), which provides you with a breed breakdown and information on ancestors going back to great-grandparents.
+The best overall dog DNA test is the Embark Breed & Health Kit, which provides you with a breed breakdown and information on ancestors going back to great-grandparents.
 It also tests for different genetic diseases!
-If you’re looking for something that costs a bit less, the DNA My Dog Breed Identification Test Kit (view at Chewy) is a solid option that still provides reliable and fast results.
+If you’re looking for something that costs a bit less, the DNA My Dog Breed Identification Test Kit is a solid option that still provides reliable and fast results.

 What to Look for in a Dog DNA Test